Blackpool weather forecast: This is when heavy rain will hit Blackpool today

-The weather in Blackpool is set to be a mixed bag today, as forecasters predict cloud, sunny spells and a mixture of light and heavy rain.
+The weather in Blackpool is set to be a mixed bag day, as forecasters predict cloud, sunny spells and heavy rain.

-Various parts of the UK are set to see heavy rain this week, as a ‘vortex’ of low pressure from the Atlantic brings wet and windy weather conditions.
+Various parts of the UK are set to see heavy rain this week, as a ‘vortex’ of low pressure from the Atlantic brings wet and windy weather.

 What will the weather be like this morning in Blackpool?

-This morning is set to see a mixture of sunny spells, periods of cloud and light showers, with the temperature reaching 10C by lunchtime.
-Light rain is set to hit between 9am and 11am.
+This morning is set to see sunny spells, with the temperature reaching 11C by lunchtime.

 What will the weather be like this afternoon in Blackpool?